Effective: April 5, 2023

 - your function (e.g. title, position, name of company, as well as, for healthcare professionals, first specialty, second specialty, year of graduation from medical school, publications, congress activities, awards, biography, education, links to universities, expertise and participation in/contribution to clinical trials, guidelines, editorial boards and organizations);

-- payment information (e.g. credit card details, bank account details, VAT or other tax identification number);
+- payment information (e.g. credit card details, bank account details, PAN card details, VAT or other tax identification number);

 - Novartis unique business partner ID and profile;